Desert Pines Golf Club: A sort of deserty, piney golf paradise, Las Vegas style

 LAS VEGAS -- Desert Pines Golf Club, a perky Dye design about 15 minutes from the Strip, is among the most visually pleasing layouts in Las Vegas.

-The Walters Golf course features smoothly wrought earthworks piled up into lovely humps and mounds, some of which are decorated with Dye's signature railroad tie bunkers.
+The course features smoothly wrought earthworks piled up into lovely humps and mounds, some of which are decorated with Dye's signature railroad tie bunkers.

 It's not unlike Dye's work at Harbour Town Golf Links, with thousands of mature pines lining the fairways and blocking the wind.
 Except that instead of a lighthouse in the background you've got a casino skyline backed by dusky mountains.

 In most cases when the guys in the golf shop tell you the greens are rolling at a 10 you may discover that they mean "10 minutes."
-But that's not true at Walters Golf facilities, where short-game artistry and control of the flat stick will serve players well on slick greens.
+But that's not true here, where short-game artistry and control of the flat stick will serve players well on slick greens.